DecisionsDev/odm-docker-kubernetes/contrib/secrets-store/README.md

 In this documentation ODM will be installed in the "odm" namespace.

-# Setup
+# HashiCorp Vault setup

 ## Initialize HashiCorp Vault server

 Please refer to the [separate document](README-External_Vault.md) if you don't have such a secrets store already available.

-Most next commands require you already are connect to your secrets store:
+Most following commands require you are connected already to your secrets store:

 ```bash
 export VAULT_ADDR=http://<serverfqdn>:8200